Last updated on June 15, 2018

 Location of Yuemeikeng Falls

-View Google Map here.
+View google map location here.
 Good luck searching for it!

 – Month of Travel: Late October

 – Itinerary for the Day: Wufengchi Waterfalls, Yuemeikeng Hike, Fish Harbour, Jiaoxi Hot Springs, Lanyang Museum, Mr Brown Castle Cafe, Jimmy Park

 – Recommended Guidebook: Lonely Planet Taiwan (Travel Guide)